Sidney Myer was one of Australia’s most visionary business figures and entrepreneurs, as well as one of the most

 In his Will, Sidney Myer left a portion of his estate for the benefit of the community in which he made his fortune to create the Sidney Myer Fund.

-The Myer Foundation was established in 1959 and was established by Sidney Myer’s sons, the late Kenneth Myer AC DSC, and Baillieu Myer AC.
+The Myer Foundation was established in 1959 by Sidney Myer’s sons, the late Kenneth Myer AC DSC, and Baillieu Myer AC.
 The late Neilma Gantner, and Lady Southey, sisters of Kenneth Myer and Baillieu Myer, were founding members of The Foundation.
 The Myer Foundation was endowed upon the death of Kenneth Myer in 1992, when he left the bulk of his estate to the Foundation in his Will.

 The Myer Foundation was created to make grants into sectors and regions not covered by Sidney Myer’s Will, such as international projects, science and technology, and the environment.